 [7B] The phrase "is aware" as used in Rule 1.2(d) should be distinguished from the term "knows" as defined in Rule 1.0: Definitions and Terminology.
 "Knows," according to the definition, means actual knowledge of the fact in question, which may be inferred from circumstances.
 In contrast, "is aware" allows a lawyer, in the limited circumstances described in Rule 1.2(d), to represent clients without risk of a violation of Rules 1.7, 1.9, 1.10 and 1.11, if the lawyer knows, based on reasonable recollection and information provided by the client in the ordinary course of the consultation, that the representation does not present a conflict-of-interest.
-In such a case, knowledge may not be inferred from circumstances addressed by Rule 1.2(d) is not able to check systematically for conflicts.
+In such a case, knowledge may not be inferred from circumstances.
+This is because a lawyer who is representing a client in the circumstances addressed by Rule 1.2(d) is not able to check systematically for conflicts.
 A conflict-of-interest that would otherwise be imputed to a lawyer because of the lawyer's association with a firm will not preclude the lawyer from representing a client in a limited services program.
 Nor will the lawyer's participation in such a program preclude the lawyer's firm from undertaking or continuing the representation of clients with interests adverse to a client being represented under the program's auspices.